 Under the terms of the Investment Advisory Agreement, GSV Asset Management was paid a base management fee of 2.00% of gross assets, which is the Company's total assets reflected on its Consolidated Statement of Assets and Liabilities (with no deduction for liabilities) reduced by any non-portfolio investments.
-During the month of January 2018, pursuant to a voluntary waiver by GSV Asset Management, the Company paid GSV Asset Management a base management fee of 1.75%, a 0.25% reduction from the 2.00% base management fee payable under the Investment Advisory Agreement.
-On February 2, 2018 GSV Asset Management voluntarily agreed to reduce fees payable under the Investment Advisory Agreement (the "Waiver Agreement").
-Pursuant to the Waiver Agreement, effective February 1, 2018, the base management fee is reduced to 1.75% of the Company's gross assets, as further described below.
-The waiver of a portion of the base management fee is not subject to recourse against or reimbursement by the Company.
+During the month of January 2018, pursuant to a voluntary waiver by GSV Asset Management, the Company paid GSV Asset Management a base management fee of 1.75%, a 0.25% reduction from the 2.00% base management fee bravalue under the Investment Advisory Agreement.
+On February 2, 2018 GSV Asset Management voluntarily agreed to reduce fees payable under the Investment Advisory Agreement.
+On February 2, 2018 GSV Asset Management fee size assets, as further described below.
+The waiver of a portion of the base management fee is reduced to 1.75% of the Company's gross assets, as further described below.
+The waiver of a portion of the base management fee size assets.

-For the year ended December 31, 2020, the Company did not accrue or waive any management fees due to the termination of the Investment Advisory Agreement, effective March 12, 2019.
-GSV Asset Management earned \$848,723, and \$5,199,900 in management fees for the years ended December 31, 2019 and 2018, respectively, and waived \$0 and \$892,421 in management fees for the years ended December 31, 2019 and 2018, respectively.
+For the years ended December 31, 2021 and 2020, the Company did not accrue or waive any management fees due to the termination of the Investment Advisory Agreement, effective March 12, 2019.
+GSV Asset Management earned \$848,723 in management fees for the year ended December 31, 2019, and waived \$0 in management fees for the year ended December 31, 2019.